 Personally, I love the perfect fit of Tiger’s new cushion.
 Plus the little bit of extra effort in sewing for a tight fit helps keep fur from gathering down the sides and underneath.
 Excellent.
 I need all the help I can get keeping this crazy fur-fulled pet-friendly house clean!

 Sewing a Cushion for a Round Pet Basket

 A customised round cushion and cover were also created to fill a big round basket bed.
 I’d been meaning to do this forever.
 The basket (a fab find from a local home decor shop) was bought as a pet bed.
 I temporarily put some folded blankets into it as padding until I made a cushion.
 It has shamefully taken me around a year of procrastination to finally sew a real bed for the basket.
 Sorry, Humphrey!

 - Measure the circumference of the basket.

 - Measure the depth of the cushion insert if using foam.
-Alternatively, determine the planned depth of your cushion fillers if using a soft filling.
+Alternatively, determine the planned depth of your cushion if using a soft filling.